-The value of the embedded derivative has been calculated separately from the host contract using current HPI.
+The value of the embedded derivative has been calculated separately from the host contract using current HPI, with the value of the interest rate swap calculated by discounting future cash flows at an appropriate market rate.
 All inputs into the valuation models are obtained from observable market data.
 No assumption for future HPI has been included as the directors do not consider it is possible to make a reliable estimate on this basis.
 As a borrower could sell immediately, spot price is deemed more appropriate to use.

-There are no other derivative financial instruments.
+There are no other derivative financial instruments